bithive/esi-ruby/README.md

 # esi-ruby

-EsiRuby - the Ruby gem for the EVE Swagger Interface
+Esi - the Ruby gem for the EVE Swagger Interface

 An OpenAPI for EVE Online